Watch NYC Health Commissioner Dr. Mary Bassett discuss the city's response to the latest Ebola threat in the U.S (NY1)

 Can Ebola infection be prevented?

-Measures to prevent the disease from spreading include
+Measures to stop the disease from spreading include

-- Quickly identifying people who might have Ebola virus
+- Quickly identifying people who might be infected with Ebola virus

 - Following infection control guidelines in health care facilities (i.e. sterilizing medical equipment and wearing appropriate personal protective equipment )